learn-co-curriculum/iron-starter-part-one/README.md

 }
 ```

-The first one is more succinct than the other.
+The first one is more succinct than the other, and much easier to read.

-Next we are using the `createStore()` function as our default export and passing in the reducers and Redux devtools initializer.
+Next we use the `createStore` function and pass in the reducers and Redux devtools initializer.
 This is also where we would apply middleware (think Redux Thunk), if and when we need it.
-Now all we have to do is import this file from anywhere in our app and it will instantiate the Redux store for us.
+The `createStore` will be the default export value of this file, so we just need to import this file when we need to instantiate the store.

 ### Connecting the Store to our App

-Let's go to our `./src/index.js` file and add the store to the React app.
-We will need to use the __Provider__ component supplied by __React Redux__ and pass it the prop of `store` using and import of the `store.js` file we just created.
+To connect our React app to the store.
+We will need to use the __Provider__ component supplied by __React Redux__ and pass it the prop of `store` using an imported store from the `store.js` file we just created.

 ```javascript
 // ./src/index.js